praxis-, -praxsis, -praxia, -praxic, -praxi-

 The zoopraxiscope emerged out of his studies of motion as shown in sequences of still photographs.
 His eleven-volume work, Animal Locomotion, published in 1887, contained over 100,000 photographs.
 In 1893, he lectured at "Zoopraxigraphical Hall" at the World's Columbian Exposition in Chicago.

-The zoopraxiscope, along with the zoetrope and the thaumatrope, could be considered forerunners of today's motion display technologies (including the animated GIF and video display technologies such as streaming video), all of which create an effect of motion by presenting discrete but closely-related images one after the other.
+The zoopraxiscope, along with the zoetrope and the thaumatrope, could be considered forerunners of today's motion display technologies (including the "animated GIF" and "video display technologies" such as streaming videos), all of which create an effect of motion by presenting discrete but closely-related images one after the other.

-2. The study and graphic descriptions of animal movements: Examples of zoopraxography include presentations of how animals move around.
+2. The analysis and graphic descriptions of animal movements: Examples of zoopraxography include presentations of how animals move around.